Josverl/micropython-stubs/docs/24_pycharm.md

 ## Configure PyCharm to use the selected stub folders

-PyCharm supports Python stub files, so the simples option is to install the micropython-stubs from PyPi.
+PyCharm supports Python stub files, so the simplest option to enable it to 'understand' Micropython is to install the micropython-stubs for your port/board from PyPi.
 ![Code completions](img/pycharm-completion-2.png)
 ref: https://www.jetbrains.com/help/pycharm/type-hinting-in-product.html#stub-type-hints